displaydata/view-dc-events/README.md

 Instead, containers will be provided externally to address these target environments (see diagram above): -
   * An internal 'dev' container including the regression test and other performance related visualizations

-  * Elastic and Logstash containers on Displaydata docker hub with an associated README with a 'default' and 'health' space for distribution to customers for use in PILOTS only
+  * Elastic and Logstash containers on Displaydata docker hub with an associated README with a 'default' and 'user' space for distribution to customers for use in PILOTS only
     * This can also be used as the basis for customers looking at their own monitoring/reporting needs

   * Powershell container including the DCSetupElastic which is intended to be used in one of two ways